What is PGD for aneuploidy?

-Embryologists give a “score” to the embryo based on the uniform size of the different cells, the number of cell fragments present, as well as other criteria reflecting the physical appearance of the embryo.
-Embryos that do not have at least 5 cells on day 3 or embryos that are given a poor score rarely go on to successfully implant.
-While embryo morphology is helpful in picking the best embryos for transfer, it is known that many embryos with significant chromosome abnormalities have normal morphology.
+Embryologists give a “score” to the embryo based on the uniform size of the different cells, the number of cell fragments present, and other criteria reflecting the physical appearance of the embryo.
+Embryos that do not have at least 5 cells on day 3 or embryos that are given a poor score rarely go on to the successful implant.
+While embryo morphology helps pick the best embryos for transfer, it is known that many embryos with significant chromosome abnormalities have normal morphology.
 Even among embryos that successfully reach an advanced developmental stage (blastocyst), 25% are still chromosomally abnormal!
 Combined with embryo morphology, aneuploidy screening helps select the best embryos for transfer in an IVF cycle.

 What if all the healthy embryos are not used?